 (ii) if indicative targets for achieving progress in the development of the code were specified in the notice of request—any of those indicative targets were not met;

-(iii) the request is complied with, but the ACMA subsequently refuses to register the code; and
+(iii) the request is complied with, but the ACMA subsequently refuses to approve the code; and

-(c) the ACMA is satisfied that it is necessary or convenient for the ACMA to determine a standard in relation to that matter or those matters in order to provide adequate protection for the community from misinformation or disinformation on the services.
+(c) the ACMA is satisfied that it is necessary for the ACMA to determine a standard in relation to that matter or those matters in order to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms.

 (2) The ACMA may, by legislative instrument, determine a standard that applies to participants in that section of the digital platform industry and deals with that matter or those matters.
 A standard under this subclause is to be known as a misinformation standard.